ethereum-optimism/optimism/README.md

 If you're changing or adding a contract and you're unsure about which branch to make a PR into, default to using the latest release candidate branch.
 See below for info about release candidate branches.

-### Release new versions

-Developers can release new versions of the software by adding changesets to their pull requests using `yarn changeset`.
-Changesets will persist over time on the `develop` branch without triggering new version bumps to be proposed by the Changesets bot.
-Once changesets are merged into `master`, the bot will create a new pull request called "Version Packages" which bumps the versions of packages.
-The correct flow for triggering releases is to re-base these pull requests onto `develop` and merge them, and then create a new pull request to merge `develop` onto `master`.
-Then, the `release` workflow will trigger the actual publishing to `npm` and Docker hub.

 ### Release candidate branches

 Branches marked `regenesis/X.X.X` are **release candidate branches**.